woodruffw/screenfetch-c/README.md

 ```
 gmake solaris && sudo gmake install
 ```
-_Note:_ The `solaris' target is important - it has additional linker flags.
-Running gmake without `solaris' is unlikely to build.
+_Note:_ The 'solaris' target is important - it has additional linker flags.
+Running gmake without 'solaris' is unlikely to build.

 ### Removal:
 Removing screenfetch-c is just as easy as installing it: